 The atheistic models appear sweet in the beginning as they are based on the idea that everyone is free, that there is no authority to judge our actions, and that we are the masters of creating our own reality.
 But very soon we find that everyone has their own version of the truth and good, everyone is using their free will in whatever way they want, and everybody insists on not being judged by the others.
 Such a society can only result in disorganization and the quest for truly heroic leaders.
 But, sometimes the merits of a system are understood only by suffering the demerits of the alternative.

 Society Needs Knowledge and Heroes

 I noted earlier in this post that every society is built upon the stories of heroes.
 However, the ideal society is built upon those stories, which are in turn built on true knowledge.
-The tree of Vedic literature is hence organized with śruti as the true knowledge and smṛti as the stories.
+The tree of Vedic literature is hence organized with śruti as the true knowledge and smṛti as the stories based on this knoweldge.
 The śruti is the philosophical basis of the world—i.e. the Absolute Truth.
 The smṛti represents the perfect incarnation or example of that Absolute Truth.
 The śruti are meant for the highest class of people—the Brahmana—in society.
 The smṛti are the real-world practical guides and examples for the other three classes—Kshatriya, Vaishya, and Sudra.
 Both philosophy and heroic stories are needed today.

 By listening to the smṛti such as Śrimad Bhāgavatam we can find the real-world examples of the lives of heroes to be emulated.
 By listening to the śruti such as Bhagavad-Gita we can find the philosophical foundations on which we can understand why these stories are perfect and therefore worthy of emulation.
 The narrations of Śrimad Bhāgavatam are the stories of heroes, and the philosophy of Bhagavad-Gita is the true knowledge.